hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 human_ens <- query(ah, c("Homo sapiens", "EnsDb"))
 ```

-The output for the `EnsDb` objects only goes back in time to Ensembl release 87, corresponding to 2016 and GRCh38.
-If you needed an older build like hg19, you might need to load the `EnsDb` package if available for that release, or you might need to build your own with `ensembldb`.
+The output for the `EnsDb` objects is much more recent than what we encountered with AnnotationDbi (most current release is Ensembl 94), however for Homo sapiens the releases only go back as far as Ensembl 87.
+This is fine if you are using GRCh38, however if you were using an older genome build like hg19, you would need to load the `EnsDb` package if available for that release or you might need to build your own with `ensembldb`.

-Often we are looking for the latest Ensembl release so that the annotations are the most up-to-date.
+In our case, we are looking for the latest Ensembl release so that the annotations are the most up-to-date.
 To extract this information from AnnotationHub, we can use the AnnotationHub ID to subset the object:

 ```r
 # Extract annotations of interest